-In Part II of this conversion guide, we will cover how to do everything that’s actually seen: how to build an awesome bed and kitchen area, storage, finishing the walls and ceiling, and a look at the accessories we added in to make our life on the road a bit more comfortable.
+In Part II of this conversion guide, we will cover how to do everything that’s actually seen: how to build an awesome bed and kitchen area, storage, finishing the walls and ceiling, and a look at the accessories we added to make our life on the road a bit more comfortable.

-For the van’s interior, we wanted to create a simple, clean look with light colored cabinets and walls and a contrasting dark wood ceiling, countertop, and floor.
+For the van’s interior, we wanted to create a simple, clean look with light-colored cabinets and walls and a contrasting dark wood ceiling, countertop, and floor.
 On the outside, we wanted to make it as capable as possible to take on any road conditions we might encounter during our trip to South America.

-Promaster Campervan Conversion Guide – Part II
+Promaster Camper Conversion Guide – Part II:

 1. Ceiling Paneling

 The first part of our homemade campervan build was to install the ceiling slats.
-We wanted the slats to be thin to give us as much headspace as possible and in dark walnut color to provide some awesome contrast between the slats and the white insolation behind it.
+We wanted the slats to be thin to give us as much headspace as possible and in dark walnut color to provide some awesome contrast between the slats and the white insolation behind them.